mohammadbashiri/mohammadbashiri.github.io-old/_posts/2018-07-02-Presentation at FranklinLab.markdown

 - How does such distribution effect the behavioral performance
 - If the probability of possible upcoming movements effect our behavior, how is that information encoded on the neural level?
-- Where in the cortex such neurons exist? (primary motor cortex versions dorsal premotor cortex)
+- Where in the cortex such neurons exist? (primary motor cortex and/or dorsal premotor cortex)
 - Single neuron versus population coding of the probability distirbution
-- is the confidence in the upcoming target, position dependent (distance w.r.t the center of the workspace)?
+- Is the confidence in the upcoming target, position dependent (distance w.r.t the center of the workspace)?
 - Are these neurons really representing upcoming movements? or they just happen to have an activity that matches our hypothesis (control)